At last! You can visit us for live and in-person shows Summer 2021!

 A new adaptation in the form of a monologue, of the exceptional Robert Louis Stephenson gothic novella, exposing the duality of human nature – between innocence and violence, friendship and deceit, reputation and reality – of what it is to be truly human.
 Adapted by Hannah Lavery.

-White Nights – A Sentimental Diary of a Dreamer (July)
+White Nights – A Sentimental Story from the Diary of a Dreamer (7-10 July)

 A stage adaption of Fyodor Dostoevsky‘s short story set in St. Petersburg.
 This powerful monologue explores how a kind-hearted man and dreamer tries to make sense of his loneliness, alienation and relationships when he falls in love for the first time.

-A Night by the River Tay (July – September)
+A Night by the River Tay (various dates 14 July – 3 September)

 The promised stagings of a number of the highly-acclaimed and brilliant short dramas, featuring many great Scottish playwrights, from our unique Shades of Tay project – our Love Letter to Scotland – released through our digital series in 2020.